Weather Underground (weather service): History

-In February 2010, Weather Underground launched FullScreenWeather.com, a full screen weather Web tool with integrated mapping and mobile device use in mind.
+In February 2010, Weather Underground launched FullScreenWeather.com (now a redirect to weather.com), a full screen weather Web tool with integrated mapping and mobile device use in mind.

 On July 2, 2012, The Weather Channel announced that it would acquire Weather Underground, which would become operated as part of The Weather Channel Companies, LLC, which was later renamed "The Weather Company".
-The Weather Underground Web site continues to operate as a separate entity from The Weather Channel primary site, weather.com, with its existing staff retained.
-Third-party Web analytics providers Alexa and SimilarWeb rate the site as the 117th and 98th most-visited site in the United States, respectively, as of July 2015.
+The Weather Underground web site continues to operate as a separate entity from The Weather Channel primary site, weather.com, with its existing staff retained.
+Third-party web analytics providers Alexa and SimilarWeb rate the site as the 117th and 98th most-visited site in the United States, respectively, as of July 2015.
 SimilarWeb rates the site as the second most visited weather website globally, attracting more than 47 million visitors per month.
 The Weather Company also uses the site's San Francisco headquarters as a regional office.

-The site popularity also helped launch a television show hosted by meteorologist Mike Bettes, which airs on The Weather Channel from 1 p.m. to 4 p.m.
+The site popularity also helped launch a television show hosted by meteorologist Mike Bettes, which aired on The Weather Channel from 1 p.m. to 5 p.m.
 ET.
+The show was renamed Weather Unfiltered on May 13, 2024.

-On October 28, 2015, Jeff Masters noted that IBM had officially announced an agreement to acquire The Weather Company business-to-business, mobile and cloud-based Web properties, including Weather Underground, WSI, weather.com, and also the Weather Company brand.
+On October 28, 2015, Jeff Masters noted that IBM had officially announced an agreement to acquire The Weather Company's mobile and cloud-based Web properties, including Weather Underground, WSI, weather.com, and also the Weather Company brand.
 The Weather Channel television service remained a separate entity, later sold to Entertainment Studios in 2018.
 The deal was finalized on January 29, 2016.

 On October 3, 2019, Jeff Masters announced that he would be leaving Weather Underground.

+On August 22, 2023, IBM agreed to sell The Weather Company to private equity firm Francisco Partners for an undisclosed sum.
+After the acquisition of the company was completed in February 2024, Weather Underground also became controlled by the American private equity firm.